victorcosta555/cafeteria_hexagonal_tcc/README.md

 <div align="justify"> This application adopts the hexagonal architecture, emphasizing the separation of business logic from infrastructure.
 It identifies two primary actors: customers and baristas.
 Accordingly, it introduces two primary ports: OrderingCoffee and PreparingCoffee.
-Additionally, secondary ports for storing orders and payments are introduced, named Orders and Payments, respectively.
-These secondary ports handle storage and retrieval operations for orders and payments.
+Additionally, secondary ports for storing pedidos and pagamentos are introduced, named Orders and Payments, respectively.
+These secondary ports handle storage and retrieval operations for pedidos and pagamentos.
 </div>

 <br/>